5-1 The Game

 5-9 Foul Penalty

-2. If you foul and have no previously scored object balls, you “owe one” for that foul and must spot balls after each scoring inning until all “owed balls” are eliminated.
+1. For each foul you commit you must spot one of your previously scored balls, reducing your score by one.
+(AR 5-9)2.
+If you foul and have no previously scored object balls, you “owe one” for that foul and must spot balls after each scoring inning until all “owed balls” are eliminated.3.
+After a foul, your opponent accepts the table in position.

 5-10 Scratch or Jumped Cue Ball